 - Dingemanse, Mark.
 2017.
 On the margins of language: Ideophones, interjections and dependencies in linguistic theory.
 In Enfield, N. J. (ed.), Dependencies in language, 195–202.
 Berlin: Language Science Press. (doi:10.5281/zenodo.573781)

 Much of my work is collaborative and team-based.
-Within the Elementary Particles of Conversation project I work closely with postdoctoral researcher Marieke Woensdregt.
+Within the Elementary Particles of Conversation project I work closely with postdoctoral researchers Marieke Woensdregt and Andreas Liesenfeld.
 I’m a PI in the Multimodal Language and Communication group at CLS/MPI and a member of the Communicative Alignment in Brain and Behaviour lab, funded by the Language in Interaction consortium.

-I’m currently supervising these wonderful PhD students:
+I’m currently supervising or co-supervising these PhD students:

 - Laura van de Braak (with Iris van Rooij, Mark Blokpoel and Ivan Toni), working on developing formal solutions and computational models of knowledge updating and mutual understanding in interaction.
 Laura is based at the Donders Center for Cognition.

 - Tashi Bradford (co-supervisor with Onno Crasborn and Connie de Vos), working on mutual understanding and alignment in cross-signing.

 - Sho Akamine (co-supervisor with Asli Özyürek and Antje Meyer), working on multimodal alignment in video-mediated interaction.

 - Dr. Marlou Rasenberg, postdoc at the Meertens Instituut in Amsterdam (cosupervised with Asli Özyürek).
 Marlou’s 2023 PhD thesis Mutual understanding from a multimodal and interactional perspective won the Graduate School for Humanities Award; her 2020 review is already highly cited.